stepansnigirev/workshop_advbitcoin/2_tweaking_specter/README.md

 # How to connect

 On Linux and MacOS you can use `screen` (`screen /dev/ttySomeDevice 115200`, `Ctrl+A` - `Ctrl+K` to quit), on Windows [Putty](https://www.putty.org/) is a good choice.
+If you struggle with connecting, check whether it's a rigths-issue by using `sudo ...`

 Other alternatives: `picocom`, `minicom`, `miniterm.py` from `pyserial` package.